An Yin

-An Yin (born 1959) is a Chinese-American Earth scientist and a Professor of Geology at the University of California, Los Angeles (UCLA).
+An Yin (June 24, 1959 – July 12, 2023) was a Chinese-American earth scientist and a Distinguished Professor of Geology at the University of California, Los Angeles (UCLA).
 His early work explores the mechanical origin and kinematic evolution of low-angle normal faults and thrust systems in the North American Cordillera.
-He is perhaps best known for his work on the tectonic evolution of the Himalayas and Tibetan plateau.
-His research interests have shifted in recent years to slow-earthquake mechanics, early Earth tectonics, and planetary studies.
+He is known for his work on the tectonic evolution of the Himalayas and Tibetan Plateau.
+His research interests shifted in later years to slow-earthquake mechanics, early Earth tectonics, and planetary studies.

 Early life

-Yin was born in the city of Harbin, northeastern China.
-His parents were medical school professors and were sent to countryside during the Cultural Revolution from 1966 to 1976 in China.
-Yin was spending part of his early life living in a small village with his parents during this time.
-His experience during the Cultural Revolution has profoundly shaped his later life.
+Yin was born in the city of Harbin, in northeastern China.
+His parents were medical school professors and were sent to the countryside during the Cultural Revolution from 1966 to 1976 in China.
+Yin spent part of his early life living in a small village with his parents during this time.
+His experience during the Cultural Revolution profoundly shaped his later life.

 Education

-Despite the lack of systematic education in elementary, middle and high schools resulting from numerous disruptions in life during the Cultural Revolution, Yin managed to pass the nationwide university examination in China and entered the Peking University in 1978.
-He graduated in 1982 with a B.S. degree in Geomechanics and stayed on for one year in a MS program studying Precambrian geology of northern China under the supervision of Professor Xianglin Qian at the Peking University.
-He came to the United States in 1983 without finishing his MS degree in China.
-From 1983 to 1987, Yin pursued his Ph.D. degree in geology at the University of Southern California (USC) under the supervision of Professor Gregory A. Davis.
+After a lack of systematic education in his elementary, middle, and high schools resulting from numerous disruptions in life during the Cultural Revolution, Yin passed the nationwide university examination in China and entered Peking University in 1978.
+He graduated in 1982 with a B.S. degree in Geomechanics and stayed on for one year in an M.S. program studying Precambrian geology of northern China at Peking University.
+He came to the United States in 1983 without finishing his M.S. degree in China.
+From 1983 to 1987, Yin pursued his Ph.D. degree in geology at the University of Southern California (USC).